Leandra Merea Strope, Artistic and Executive Director

 Fundamental to Leandra’s work with Sisters’ Voices is her belief in a woman’s right to self-determination, to govern her own body, to develop her own mind, and to seek happiness on her own terms.
 She believes that recovering from the sexist systems that govern today’s US society will require both that girls learn to realize their own power and that other individuals and society as a whole become prepared for women to be our powerful selves.
 So Leandra’s passion is working with girls, helping them develop vocal competence, explore new forms of expression, and know what it feels like to muster courage from deep inside and let their voices be heard.

-In addition to Leandra’s work with Sisters’ Voices, she teaches through her private studio, Wrensong Workshop.
-She lives in Chapel Hill with her family – four humans and three dogs (two of whom sing).
+Leandra lives in Chapel Hill with her family – four humans (all singers), and three dogs (two of whom sing).

 Leandra’s small part in creating solutions to our national and global crises is to teach children how to sing, to teach them songs from all over the world, to help them listen to each other well and connect to each other, and to give them lots of opportunities to share their voices.